8 Best Cordless Screwdrivers (Save Time and Energy)

 A cordless screwdriver’s torque rating defines the amount of rotational force that it is capable of placing upon a screw, in any one particular direction.
 The higher a cordless screwdriver’s torque rating, the more capable it is of diving stubborn fasteners into hardened surfaces.

-In the world of cordless screwdrivers, torque is measured in Newton Meters, which is abbreviated as N.m.
+In cordless screwdrivers, torque is measured in Newton Meters, which is abbreviated as N.m.
 Screwdrivers of this type generally feature a working torque of anywhere between 1 N.m. and 27 N.m., though each extreme is quite rare.

 In reality, the vast majority of cordless screwdrivers carry torque ratings that fall into the 3 N.m. to 10 N.m. range.